-- 1. Enter the SCHEDULE MENU.
+- Press and hold the HOME button for 3 seconds to enter the Control System Menu.
+Use the NEXT ITEM button to scroll to the SCHEDULE MENU.
 Activate the schedule function by first turning on the HEAT SCHD using the arrow buttons. - 2.
 There are four setback schedule types.
 24hr, 5-2, 5-11 and 7DAY.
 The 24hr schedule is a daily schedule that will follow the same program every day of the week.
 The default schedule on the SCHD TYPE screen is the 24hr.
 All other schedule types are selected using the arrow buttons.
 The 24hr schedule allows for a 2 or a 4 EVENT/DAY.
 With the 2 event day, the user can have one occupied time and one unoccupied time per day.
 The 4 event day will allow for two occupied times and two unoccupied times per day.